rei/rei-cedar-docs/docs/patterns/validation-notifications/Readme.md

 ### Basics
-Before diving into requirements and best practices for validation it makes sense to take a second and reiterate that to validate a form element the element must be well formed.
 - Form elements must have a label and input
 - Label must have a relationship to the input
 - [groups of controls](#grouping-controls) should use the [cdr-form-group](../../components/form-group/) component or be within a `fieldset` and be provided a legend description
-- Use the help `text` slots to provide formatting information
+- Avoid using the `placeholder` attribute, instead, use the help `text` slots to provide formatting information
-- Do not use the `placeholder` attribute
 - Outside of page and site controls, form elements should be contained within a form
-- Use `aria-required` rather than `required` to avoid HTML5 native validation
 - Limit the amount or need of validation using other options first

 ## Best practices